Pavelius/eob2/README.md

 Recent release is [here](https://github.com/Pavelius/eob2/blob/master/install/win32.zip).
 Or you can compile and build this project.

 # How to play
+You are party of adventurers who are just arrived in the city of Iriaebor - in the Western Heartlands region of Faerun.
+Explore dungeons near, complete quests.

 We try to follow original rules of advanced dungeon and dragons second edition.

 ## General terminology